ulissigroup/uncertainty_benchmarking/README.md

 I'm actually not sure what dependencies are all needed to run all the notebooks here.
 I know you need PyTorch, GPyTorch, SKLearn, Jupyter, etc., but I'm not positive if that's all-encompassing.
-What I do remember is that you need to hack your instalation of `skorch`.
+What I do remember is that you need to hack your installation of `skorch`.
 In `skorch/skorch/dataset.py`, delete these lines:

     if len(len_set) != 1:
         raise ValueError("Dataset does not have consistent lengths.")